I’ve never hit the top of the driving distance charts over the years but I have always felt very comfortable with how far I hit the ball.

 That is of course a legitimate option but some golfers are wary of custom fitters, thinking it’s a just way for the manufacturers to sell more clubs more often and complain that when they do go regularly they seem to get different results every time.

-Before a fitting becomes a consideration also there are three simple factors you can look at yourself to decide whether it’s time to consider look at some newer clubs to replace your existing set.
+Before a fitting becomes a consideration also there are three simple factors you can look at yourself to decide whether it’s time to consider looking at some newer clubs to replace your existing set.

 1. Are your regular playing partners hitting it consistently further and straighter?

-When people you have played with regularly over the years are starting either hitting the ball much further than it seemed they used to or becoming more consistent or both this can be a warning sign about your current clubs.
+When people you have played with regularly over the years are starting either hitting the ball much further than it seemed they used to or are becoming more consistent or both this can be a warning sign about your current clubs.

 Their improvement compared to you may simply be down to the tried and tested method of practising more but if you glance at their bag and they are carrying a few newer clubs which you’ve not seen before it’s worth asking them about them to see what’s changed.